metamn/react/content/blog/on-graphql/index.md

 ### The business logic &mdash; a question mark

-xxx
+- it seems 'serverless` cannot be avoided: https://graphql.org/learn/thinking-in-graphs/#business-logic-layer
+- business logic needs a special layer, a single source of thruth
+- also GraphQL creator says `resolvers should map to the business logic`

 ### Scaling the Schema &mdash; it's hard

 Around two third of all talks from the [2019 GraphQL conference](https://www.youtube.com/playlist?list=PLn2e1F9Rfr6kChXoURShhO3A-4r8FLYsO) is about the schema.

 How to build it from fragments to make it scalable; how to design it in a way to properly handle error messages; a dozen of opinions on how to manage the growth of the schema.
+From Github, Facebook to Twitter, Coursera and Visa everybody is facing this issue.

+Even more it looks like all the other design patterns &mdash; API Gateway, Integration Database, Data Federation, Backend for Front End &mdash; are in the same way subjects of scaling.

 ## Conclusion